 The Cape Queen Elizabeth Walk

-Another fun walk is the Cape Queen Elizabeth Walk.
+Another fun walk on Bruny Island is the Cape Queen Elizabeth Walk.
 You’ll find the start of the trail on the Bruny Island Main Road, across from The Honey Pot and Bruny Island Honey.
 The track itself starts easy over a dirt road and leads to the Mars Bluff.
 From there you can choose to go in different directions.
 The entire Cape Queen Elizabeth Walk is a 12km return walk.
 But we came here primarily to see The Arch.

 If you also decide to shorten your walk and see The Arch only, it is best to come at low tide, because it is only then that the shorter way is passable.
 If you are too late like we were, you can’t walk along the beach below Mars Bluff, but have to take the long way.

 The advantage of the longer way is, however, that you are rewarded with amazing views of Adventure Bay, The Neck, and the incredible scenery of this area.